SaidRem/prs_sites/README.md

 # prs_sites
-In this folder added some scripts that retrievs information from various sites
+In this folder added some scripts that retrieves information from various sites